 March 15th, 2020: Massachusetts Governor announces schools closed, no groups of 25 people, restaurants dine out only.
 Democratic Debate, with no audience and 6 feet of separation between candidates with no handshakes allowed.
 COVID-19 mentioned 20 times.

 March 16th, 2020: Worldwide evacuation of the U.S. Peace Corps.

 March 17th, 2020: President Trump announces plan to send checks to Americans to help.
 Florida governor orders schools closed until April 15th.

 March 18th, 2020: President Trump announces a border closed with Canada.

-March 19th, 2020: China announces no new local virus cases in the day.
+March 19th, 2020: China announces no new local virus cases were recorded in the day.